MetaMask/metamask-extension/docs/publishing.md

 npm run version:bump $BUMP_TYPE` where `$BUMP_TYPE` is one of `major`, `minor`, or `patch`.

+## Preparing for Sensitive Changes

+In the case that a new release has sensitive changes that cannot be fully verified prior to publication, please follow the [sensitive release protocol](./sensitive-release.md).

 ## Building

 While we develop on the main `develop` branch, our production version is maintained on the `master` branch.